formkit/docs-content/inputs/dropdown.md

     "prop": "behavior",
     type: "string",
     default: "undefined",
-    "description": "When set to `overscroll`, the dropdown will allow the user to select multiple options."
+    "description": "Renders the listbox directly over the input to maximize the available size for the list."
   },
   {
     "prop": "always-load-on-open",